Turkmenistan · October 26 - 2 2024

 To join any Safar Expeditions departure you will need to carry an active travel insurance plan.

-We recommend using IATI travel insurance for medical coverage and an evacuation plan from Global Rescue
+We recommend using IATI travel insurance for medical coverage and an evacuation plan from Global Rescue.

 All citizens require a visa in order to visit Turkmenistan.
 We will provide a Letter of Invitation (LOI) to bring with you to obtain your visa on arrival at Ashgabat International Airport.